wgxcodersdc/organization/learning-resources/ruby-on-rails/rails_guide.md

 ###What’s the difference between Ruby and Rails?

 Remember that Rails is a web framework built using the Ruby language.
+Ruby is like the raw ingredients for a cake, the flour and sugar and so forth.
+Rails is like the boxed cake mix.
+It still has the same ingredients underneath, but it's packaged up to be quicker and easier to use.

 *What’s a framework?*